IF NOT FOR VARINA'S LETTER

 Davis should know, he was arguably the biggest coward in US history.
 But he often bragged - like Trump-- that he was brilliant or brave.

-Even more creepy, fools who to this day idioliz Davis, re-act that speech, like cult members.
+Even more creepy, fools who to this day idolize Davis, re-en act that speech, like cult members.
+Oblivious all what a coward Davis was.

 _____________